robert-caulfield/BobsBricks/README.md

 </p>

 ## Group Build Controller
-Serves as access to Group Build information
+Serves as access to Group Build information.
 ### Index
 - Displays the list of the earliest group builds based on their StartTime attribute in ascending order.
 - Does not display GroupBuilds that have already passed.